Sixth Sunday in Ordinary Time (A)

 For all who have suffered violence: that God will heal their painful memories and that the Spirit will free them to live life fully.

-For all who are recovering from disasters, especially the victims of the earthquake in Turkey and Syria: that God will give them strength, renew their spirits, and help them find the resources that they need.
+For all who are recovering from disasters, that God will give them strength, renew their spirits, and help them find the resources that they need.

 For civility in public discourse: that the Spirit will help us honor the dignity of each person and speak respectfully of those with whom we disagree.